Fiona Murray-Palmer

 • HRL Limited and subsidiaries – for PPB Advisory, the voluntary administrators of the HRL group of companies, which operated a number of businesses including engineering, consulting and testing, particularly in the energy sphere as well as utility infrastructure design and project management.
 We provided advice on all aspects of the business including the sale of the businesses and employee-related issues.

-• Ferrier Hodgson – for the administrators and eventual liquidators of Great Southern Limited (receivers and managers appointed) (in liquidation) and 38 of its subsidiaries, with debts of approximately $1 billion.
+• Ferrier Hodgson (now KPMG) – for the administrators and eventual liquidators of Great Southern Limited (receivers and managers appointed) (in liquidation) and 38 of its subsidiaries, with debts of approximately $1 billion.
 Great Southern was Australia's largest promoter of managed investment schemes, was listed on the ASX and has almost 12,000 shareholders.
 A subsidiary managed funds on behalf of more than 43,000 investors in 45 forestry and horticultural managed investment schemes.

 • National Leisure & Gaming – advised National Australia Bank Limited (NAB) generally on its exposure to the troubled hotel operator, National Leisure and Gaming group (NLG) and ultimately the sale of its debt and security.
 We advised NAB on all strategic and legal issues associated with exiting the NLG relationship and ultimately in the sale of its debt and security.
 We acted for NAB in its capacity as security trustee, facility agent and financier.
 We also advised the receivers of the NLG Group on the sale process for the business operated by NLG.